-5. SEGMENT INFORMATION
+5. Segment Information

-The Company's operations are grouped into nine industry segments or divisions as defined under Statement of Financial Accounting Standards (SFAS) No. 131.
-The results of operations from the Company's five operating divisions that are reportable under SFAS 131 for the three months and nine months ended July 31, 2000, as compared to the three months and nine months ended July 31, 1999, are more fully described below.
-Included in all other divisions are ABM Facility Services, American Commercial Security, CommAir Mechanical Services, and Easterday Janitorial Supply Company.
+The Company's operations have been grouped into nine industry segments or divisions as defined under Statement of Financial Accounting Standards (SFAS) No. 131.
+The results of operations from the Company's five operating divisions that are reportable under SFAS No. 131 for the three months and nine months ended July 31, 2001, as compared to the three months and nine months ended July 31, 2000, are more fully described below.
+Included in Other Divisions are ABM Service Network, American Commercial Security Services, CommAir Mechanical Services, and Easterday Janitorial Supply Company, which was sold on April 30, 2001.
+Certain reclassifications were made to prior year operating profits to conform to the current presentation for the three and nine months.